-We will continue to collect information and archive

-material relating to significant industries, including more recent industries or those under threat.
+We will continue to collect information and archive material relating to significant industries, including more recent industries or those under threat.

-8.2.5 MARITIME a) Scope
+8.2.5 Maritime

 The maritime collection comprises information and archive in all formats documenting Scotland's marine historic environment, including shipwrecks.
-It includes internally generated collections created in the course of RCAHMS survey and research work from the between the 1990s and 2015, and HES from 2015 onwards.
+It includes internally generated collections created in the course of RCAHMS survey and research work between the 1990s and 2015, and HES from 2015 onwards.
 We are recognised as a MEDIN Digital Archive Centre.